 How Essential Oils Can Help

 I’m going to cover the use of essential oils a little more in depth here as they are what have helped us most to kick the crud fast!
 My last cold lasted less than 48 hours!

 Essential Oils are aromatic compounds extracted from plants and fruits.
 Now, you may have just glossed over the anti-bacterial and anti-viral properties I mentioned above but DON’T.

 This picture is of a cell.
 Bacteria lives on the outside of the cell so doctors can prescribe antibiotics to fight that if you go in with a bacterial infection.
 But viruses live on the inside of a cell wall.

 The medical field has not been able to produce a drug or medication to penetrate that wall.
 But, lucky for us, a virus-fighting tool is all around is in nature.

 There are two different ways to use essential oils – aromatically or topically.

 Aromatic – Breathe in or use a diffuser to clean the air, open airways and to affect mood.

-Topical – Apply to troubled areas or bottoms of the feet.
+Topical – Apply to troubled areas.
+You can try applying them to your feet (some people have mixed reviews on how well this works, but you can try it for yourself!)
 The pores on the soles of our feet are the largest in the body and therefore act like an IV taking the oils directly into the bloodstream within 30 seconds.
 This makes it extremely fast and effective and a method especially useful for children.
-With sensitive skin, dilute using a carrier oil (like coconut oil or almond oil).
+Always dilute properly using a carrier oil (like coconut oil or almond oil).
 Make sure to keep oils out of the eyes and ears.